uppertoe/homelab/readme.md

 mv .env.example .env
 nano .env
 ```
+- Use ctrl + o to save and ctrl + x to exit nano

 ### Run the deploy script
 Use this to set a password for the web interface of each proxied service